Natural Baby Life logo (480 x 130)

 Losing effectiveness

 Depending on the ingredients included in the baby wipe solution, the formulation can lose its effectiveness over time due to evaporation (chemicals can evaporate too!) or interaction with the air.
-This issue can be especially true with baby wipes that are meant to condition or moisturize because natural oils can settle out of the solution or accumulate in the bottom portion of the stack of wipes.
+This issue can be especially true with baby wipes that are meant to condition or moisturize.
+This is because natural oils can settle out of the solution or accumulate in the bottom portion of the stack of wipes.

-This issue probably ranks lowest on the list because most natural wipes are very mild and contain relatively few ingredients in the first place.
+Baby wipes losing effectiveness probably ranks lowest on the list because most natural wipes are very mild and contain relatively few ingredients in the first place.

 Developing mold